facebookresearch/hydra/website/docs/configure_hydra/Intro.md

 - *hydra.job.override_dirname* : Pathname derived from the overrides for this job
 - *hydra.job.num* : job serial number in sweep
 - *hydra.job.id* : Job ID in the underlying jobs system (Slurm etc)
-- *hydra.job.num_jobs*: Number of jobs the launcher is starting in this sweep

 `hydra.runtime`:
 - *hydra.runtime.version*: Hydra's version